Scheduler - Add new task

 •On-demand computer scan - performs a computer scan of files and folders on your computer.

 •First-scan - by default, 20 minutes after installation or reboot a computer scan will be performed as a low priority task.

 •Update - schedules an update task to perform an update of virus signature database and program modules.

 •Hyper-V scan - schedules a scan of the virtual disks within Hyper-V.

-•Mailbox Database scan - lets you schedule a Database scan and choose items that will be scanned.
+•Regular database scan - lets you schedule a database scan and choose items that will be scanned.
 It is basically an On-demand database scan.

 2.If you want to deactivate the task once it is created, click the switch next to Enabled.
 You can activate the task later using the check box in the Scheduler view.
 Click Next.